ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/configuring_rez_sphinx.rst

 This is for 2 reasons:

 - To give people a good starting ground for documenting their work.
-- To have something to check for, during :ref:`rez_sphinx build`.
+- To have something to check for, during :ref:`rez_sphinx build run`.

 If the files are their default state, the build stops early unless :ref:`rez_sphinx.init_options.check_default_files` is set to False.
 It's a